zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==

+= 4.9.0 =
+* Add fix for paypal subscription cancel webhook notification not getting processed
+* Remove avatar from subscriber table
+* Add check for user switching plugin
+* Add integration with user switching plugin by adding a switch to link to the lp subscriber table if the plugin exists
+* Add status filter to subscriber table
+* Update level filter to work with zero as a level id
+* Add level filter to subscriber table
+* Fix fatal error on checkout form in stripe fields if keys are set incorrectly
+* Update stripe calls through code for v5.1.1 of stripe library
+* Update stripe php library to 5.1.1
+* Add default case for stripe event check if the event name returned does not match any of the cases
+* Update the wording on the profile page for users who have cancelled their subscription but are still active because their expiration date has not passed

 = 4.8.0 =
 * Fix bug when Stripe Expired set, but account not expired